Bladder Outlet Obstruction

-What is bladder outlet obstruction (BOO)?
+How common is bladder outlet obstruction (BOO)?

 Symptoms and Causes

-What causes bladder outlet obstruction (BOO)?
+What causes a bladder outlet obstruction (BOO)?

 The causes of bladder outlet obstruction include:

-- Scar tissue in the urethra.
+- Scar tissue in your urethra.

 - Bladder stones.

-- Tumors in the rectum, uterus or cervix.
+- Tumors in your uterus or cervix.

 What are the symptoms of bladder outlet obstruction (BOO)?